Blaine Wetzel: Willows Inn

 Wetzel's pink scallops dish photographed in 2018.

 The New York Times in April 2021 published a lengthy article quoting 35 former Willows Inn employees who alleged that the restaurant often used non-local foods and obscured their true origins, that Wetzel verbally abused and intimidated employees and that male staff members sexually harassed female employees.
 According to the Times, employees said that "most ingredients were ordered from distributors and farms on the mainland.
 When local produce ran out, cooks routinely bought supermarket ingredients, like beets and broccoli, that were then passed off as grown or gathered on Lummi."
 One signature chicken dish was made with chickens purchased from Costco, the Times said.
 A former line cook reported cutting frozen Alaskan scallops "down to the shape and size of pink singing scallops."

 Employees reported that Wetzel used derogatory and racist language.
 Wetzel "denied the substance of most allegations," according to the Times.
 The Times reported that former employees tolerated Wetzel's alleged behavior because a recommendation from him could open doors for many cooking jobs.
 Female employees also claimed that male staff members harassed them with "sexual overtures and innuendo."
 Although they did not allege that Wetzel himself engaged in this activity, they said that Wetzel was present at events where underage staff drank alcohol, which Wetzel also denied.
 After the article appeared, the 2017 class action lawsuit was amended to include 137 employees at the Willows Inn from 2018 to 2022 who alleged wage theft and lack of required breaks.
 This amended lawsuit was settled for $1.37 million, with three additional cases settled by November 2022.

 The Willows Inn was one of several restaurants that inspired the satirical 2022 horror comedy The Menu, in which a fictional destination restaurant offering an expensive tasting menu is located on a Pacific Northwest island reached only by boat.
 In November 2022, the Willows Inn permanently closed.

 Other culinary activities

 In addition to his work at the Willows Inn, Wetzel has been a guest chef at Mirazur in Menton.
-He collaborated with Kyle Connaughton of Single Thread Farm in California and John Shields of Smyth in Chicago on a series of collaborative dinners held in each other's restaurants.
+He collaborated with Kyle Connaughton of SingleThread Farm in California and John Shields of Smyth in Chicago on a series of collaborative dinners held in each other's restaurants.

 In 2020, Wetzel explored opening a new restaurant in Los Angeles.